ubcecon/ECON622/syllabus.md

     - Dynamic contracting
     - Perturbation approaches to solving models with heterogeneous agents (i.e. Reiter (2009) or similar methods)

-### Paul

-1. Extremum estimators & optimization
+7. Extremum estimators & optimization
      - Review of extremum estimators
      - Introduction to optimization algorithms
      - Inference for extremum estimators

-2. Unobserved heterogeneity and simulation based inference
+8. Unobserved heterogeneity and simulation based inference
      - Numeric integration

-3. Dynamic structural models
+9. Dynamic structural models
      - Dynamic discrete choice, dynamic games

-4. Machine learning methods
+10. Machine learning methods

-5. Bayesian methods
+11. Bayesian methods

-Although all these topics are related to econometrics, we will focus on computational details and not econometric theory.
 Through example applications, we will also cover data cleaning, visualization, text processing, and spatial data.

+We may not cover all these topics.
+A tentative schedule, based on last year's course is availabe on the course webpage.

 ### UBC values and policies